prithvik12/CyberCrime_Investigations/README.md

 10. H. Du, S. Teng, M. Yang and Q. Zhu, "Intrusion Detection System Based on Improved SVM Incremental Learning," 2009 International Conference on Artificial Intelligence and Computational Intelligence, Shanghai, China, 2009, pp. 23-28, doi: 10.1109/AICI.2009.254.

+Shivendra's Papers
+1. H. Saadat, A. Aboumadi, A. Mohamed, A. Erbad and M. Guizani, "Hierarchical Federated Learning for Collaborative IDS in IoT Applications," 2021 10th Mediterranean Conference on Embedded Computing (MECO), Budva, Montenegro, 2021, pp. 1-6, doi: 10.1109/MECO52532.2021.9460304.

+2. L. Wirz, A. Ketphet, N. Chiewnawintawat, R. Tanthanathewin and S. Fugkeaw, "OWADIS: Rapid Discovery of OWASP10 Vulnerability based on Hybrid IDS," 2023 15th International Conference on Knowledge and Smart Technology (KST), Phuket, Thailand, 2023, pp. 1-6, doi: 10.1109/KST57286.2023.10086878.

+3. D. D. Priya, A. Kiran and P. Purushotham, "Lightweight Intrusion Detection System(L-IDS) for the Internet of Things," 2022 International Conference on Advancements in Smart, Secure and Intelligent Computing (ASSIC), Bhubaneswar, India, 2022, pp. 1-4, doi: 10.1109/ASSIC55218.2022.10088328.

+4. D. D. Priya, A. Kiran and P. Purushotham, "Lightweight Intrusion Detection System(L-IDS) for the Internet of Things," 2022 International Conference on Advancements in Smart, Secure and Intelligent Computing (ASSIC), Bhubaneswar, India, 2022, pp. 1-4, doi: 10.1109/ASSIC55218.2022.10088328.

+5. Robert Bronte, Hossain Shahriar, and Hisham M. Haddad.
+2016.
+A Signature-Based Intrusion Detection System for Web Applications based on Genetic Algorithm.
+In Proceedings of the 9th International Conference on Security of Information and Networks (SIN '16).
+Association for Computing Machinery, New York, NY, USA, 32–39. https://doi-org.lib-ezproxy.concordia.ca/10.1145/2947626.2951964

+6. Robert Bronte, Hossain Shahriar, and Hisham M. Haddad.
+2016.
+A Signature-Based Intrusion Detection System for Web Applications based on Genetic Algorithm.
+In Proceedings of the 9th International Conference on Security of Information and Networks (SIN '16).
+Association for Computing Machinery, New York, NY, USA, 32–39. https://doi-org.lib-ezproxy.concordia.ca/10.1145/2947626.2951964

+7. Robert Mitchell and Ing-Ray Chen.
+2012.
+Specification based intrusion detection for unmanned aircraft systems.
+In Proceedings of the first ACM MobiHoc workshop on Airborne Networks and Communications (Airborne '12).
+Association for Computing Machinery, New York, NY, USA, 31–36. https://doi-org.lib-ezproxy.concordia.ca/10.1145/2248326.2248334

+8. Ming Liu, Zhi Xue, Xianghua Xu, Changmin Zhong, and Jinjun Chen.
+2018.
+Host-Based Intrusion Detection System with System Calls: Review and Future Trends.
+ACM Comput.
+Surv.
+51, 5, Article 98 (September 2019), 36 pages. https://doi-org.lib-ezproxy.concordia.ca/10.1145/3214304

+9. Safa Otoum, Burak Kantarci, and Hussein Mouftah.
+2021.
+A Comparative Study of AI-Based Intrusion Detection Techniques in Critical Infrastructures.
+ACM Trans.
+Internet Technol.
+21, 4, Article 81 (November 2021), 22 pages. https://doi-org.lib-ezproxy.concordia.ca/10.1145/3406093

+10. Salam Khanji and Asad Khattak.
+2021.
+Towards a Novel Intrusion Detection Architecture using Artificial Intelligence.
+In Proceedings of the 9th International Conference on Software and Information Engineering (ICSIE '20).
+Association for Computing Machinery, New York, NY, USA, 185–189. https://doi-org.lib-ezproxy.concordia.ca/10.1145/3436829.3436842